DavidHartman-Personal/reference/Markdown/markdown-template.md

    4. Sub Item
 </details>

-The below is a collapsible section with a code block in it:
+The below is a collapsible section with a code block in it

 <details>
 <summary>Summary - Collapsed Markdown Block</summary>